4imothy/treegrep/README.md

   [positional target]  specify the search target.
 If none provided, search the current directory.

 Options:
-  -e, --regexp <regexp>          specify the regex expression -t, --target <target>          specify the search target.
+  -e, --regexp <>      specify the regex expression -t, --target <>      specify the search target.
 If none provided, search the current directory.
-  -l, --tree                     display the files that would be search in tree format -c, --count                    display number of files matched in directory and number of lines matched in a file if present
+  -c, --count          display number of files matched in directory and number of lines matched in a file if present -., --hidden         search hidden files
-  -., --hidden                   search hidden files -n, --line-number              show line number of match if present -m, --menu                     open results in a menu to be edited with $EDITOR
+  -n, --line-number    show line number of match if present -m, --menu           open results in a menu to be edited with $EDITOR
                        navigate through the menu using the following commands:
                         - move up/down: k/j, p/n, up arrow/down arrow
                         - move up/down with a bigger jump: K/J, P/N
                         - move up/down paths: {/}, [/]
                         - move to the start/end: g/G, </>, home/end
-                                 	- move up/down a page: ctrl + b/ctrl + f, pageup/pagedown
+                        - move up/down a page: b/f, pageup/pagedown
+                        - quit: q, ctrl + c
   -f, --files          show the paths that have matches
       --links          show linked paths for symbolic links --trim           trim whitespace at the beginning of lines --pcre2          enable PCRE2 if the searcher supports it --no-ignore      don't use ignore files
+      --no-color       don't use colors if present
-      --max-depth <max-depth>    the max depth to search --threads <threads>        set the appropriate number of threads to use --max-length <max-length>  set the max length for a matched line --color <color>            set whether to color output [possible values: always, never] -s, --searcher <searcher>      executable to do the searching, currently supports rg and tgrep -h, --help                     Print help
+      --max-depth <>   the max depth to search --threads <>     set the appropriate number of threads to use --max-length <>  set the max length for a matched line -s, --searcher <>    executable to do the searching [possible values: rg, tgrep] -l, --tree           display the files that would be search in tree format --glob <>        rules match .gitignore globs, but ! has inverted meaning, overrides other ignore logic -h, --help           Print help
   -V, --version        Print version

+Any of the above can be set using the TREEGREP_DEFAULT_OPTS environment variable
 ```